NanoComp/meep/doc/docs/FAQ.md

 You can import any arbitrary complex permittivity profile via n and k values into Meep by fitting the wavelength- or frequency-dependent data to a sum of Drude-Lorentz polarizability terms as described in [Materials](Materials.md#material-dispersion).
 In general, you have to use nonlinear optimization to do the fit (e.g., to minimize the sum-of-squares errors or whatever error criterion you prefer).
 Enough Lorentzians should form a complete basis, so you should be able to fit any function given enough Lorentzians.
 A wavelength-dependent, purely-real permittivity (i.e., with no loss) which can be represented using the [Sellmeier equation](https://en.wikipedia.org/wiki/Sellmeier_equation) can be directly transferred to the Lorentz model using a simple substitution of variables.
 This is also described in [Materials](Materials.md#sellmeier-coefficients).
 Note that Meep only does subpixel averaging of the nondispersive part of ε (and μ).

+### Why are the fields blowing up in my simulation?

+Instability in the fields is likely due to one of three causes: (1) [PML](Python_User_Interface.md#pml) overlapping dispersive materials based on a [Drude-Lorentzian susceptibility](Python_User_Interface.md#lorentziansusceptibility) and the presence of [backward-wave modes](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.79.065601) (fix: replace the PML with an [Absorber](Python_User_Interface.md#absorber)), (2) the frequency of a Lorentzian susceptibility term is too high relative to the grid discretization (fix: increase the resolution and/or turn off subpixel smothing and/or reduce the Courant factor), or (3) a material with a wavelength-independent negative real permittivity which violates the [Kramers-Kroning relation](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations) as well as [von Neumann stability](https://en.wikipedia.org/wiki/Von_Neumann_stability_analysis) (fix: [fit the permittivity to a broadband Drude-Lorentzian susceptibility](#how-do-i-import-n-and-k-values-into-meep)).

 ### Does Meep support importing GDSII files?

 Yes.
 The [`get_GDSII_prisms`](Python_User_Interface.md#gdsii-support) routine is used to import [GDSII](https://en.wikipedia.org/wiki/GDSII) files.
 See [Tutorial/GDSII Import](Python_Tutorials/GDSII_Import.md) for an example.
 This feature facilitates the simulation of 2d/planar structures which are fabricated using semiconductor foundries.
 Also, it enables Meep's plug-and-play capability with [electronic design automation](https://en.wikipedia.org/wiki/Electronic_design_automation) (EDA) circuit-layout editors (e.g., Cadence Virtuoso Layout, Silvaco Expert, KLayout, etc.).
 EDA is used for the synthesis and verification of large and complex integrated circuits.